PotOfCoffee2Go/chainframe/pages/welcome/welcome.md

 ## ChainFrame
 <img src="images/under-construction.png" width=64 style="float:left;" />
-> ChainFrame is not ready for prime-time yet - there are features that are being added, still needs a test suite, etc. Comments are welcome.
+> ChainFrame is not ready for prime-time yet - there are features that are being added, still needs a test suite, etc.
+ Will be uploaded to [npm](https://www.npmjs.com/) when ready for release.
+ Comments are welcome.

 <br />